Communication Studies

 CM 7305.
 Photojournalism.
 3 Semester Hours.

-The course will examine a wide range of photo communication and pictorial forms in newspaper, magazine, and other print media, as well as the design and techniques used to construct visual messages.
+The course will examine a wide range of photo communication and pictorial forms in print and digital media, as well as the design and techniques used to construct visual messages.
 Topic areas include a history of photojournalism and documentary photography, photo communication research, photographic styles, subliminal messages in visuals, journalistic ethics including the art of lying through photo manipulation.
 The class will utilize traditional and digital photographic tools.

 CM 7311.
 Media Script Writing.
 3 Semester Hours.

-Explores various approaches and conventions of film, television, motion picture, and audio visual script writing, with special emphasis on narrative and documentary production.
+Explores various approaches and conventions of film, television, game, digital media, and audio visual script writing, with special emphasis on narrative and/or documentary production.

 CM 7313.
 Video Design and Production.
 3 Semester Hours.

-The course will give participants an opportunity to explore the techniques employed in lighting, camera work, and audio manipulation for a full range of television presentations.
+The course will give participants an opportunity to explore the techniques employed in lighting, camera work, and audio manipulation for a full range of video production.

 CM 7332.
 Public Relations Writing and Campaigns.
 3 Semester Hours.

-The study, analysis, and application of principles of and formats used in public relations communication to consumers.
-Participants learn how to collect, prepare and distribute information through the mass media, reports, and other forms of public information campaigns.
+The study, analysis, and application of principles of and formats used in public relations communication to communicate with news media, professional audiences, and consumers.
+Participants learn how to collect, prepare and distribute information through print, digital, and other forms of public information campaigns that are used both internally and externally within an organization.
 Additionally, the course offers experience in the preparation and execution of campaign strategies, presentation of position papers, and scenarios to work out realistic and efficient solutions to communication and public relations problems.

 CM 7334.
 Grant Proposal Writing.
 3 Semester Hours.